Mark 1.21-22,

 So how did scribes teach?

 Pharisee custom wasn’t to speak like you had authority. ’Cause you don’t.
 God does.
 So their practice was to speak like the bible has all the authority.
-All they were doing was reporting what the scriptures said; what God stated through his prophets.
+All they did was report what bible said; what God stated through his prophets.
 Kinda like a lot of

-So how they preached was they’d read the bible, translating the Hebrew into Aramaic as they went, and as they translated they expounded and interpreted a bit.
+How they preached was they’d first read the bible—and they’d read the original text, translating the Hebrew into Aramaic as they went, just to emphasize how they’re not just reading a bible translation; they’re reading authentic bible.
+But of course as they translated, they interpreted.
+And expounded a bit.
 Kinda like we see Ezra the scribe do in the book of Nehemiah.

 The scribe who taught the synagogue lesson, the

-Ostensibly this was what they thought of it, not him.
+Ostensibly this was what those other Pharisee experts thought, not the speaker.
 But that’s not really what was going on here.
-If you ever get round to reading what those rabbis taught—namely, their books which make up the Mishna—you’ll find the great Pharisee rabbis taught all sorts of things.
+If you ever get round to reading what those rabbis taught—namely, their books which make up the Mishna—you’ll find the great Pharisee rabbis had all sorts of opinions.
 On every major topic, you’d get two to 10 comments from the major rabbis… and they’d contradict one another.
 There’s an old joke, “Ask two Jews, get three opinions.”
 It’s absolutely true of the Mishna.

-So if any scribe wanted to preach their own point of view, it was mighty easy to find one of the rabbis was kinda leaning their way.
-Thus they would emphasize the heck out of that favorite rabbi.
+So if any scribe wanted to preach their own point of view, it’s mighty easy to find one of the rabbis who’d kinda lean their way.
+So they’d emphasize the heck out of that favorite rabbi.
 All while “remaining true” to the elders’ tradition.
-Well, one elder’s tradition, at least.
+Well one elder’s tradition, at least.

-Preachers still do that.
-Sometimes you’ll hear a preacher read the scripture, then tell us what St. Augustine thought of it, or John Wesley thought of it, or C.S.
-Lewis thought of it, or John MacArthur thinks of it.
+Preachers still do this.
+Sometimes you’ll hear a preacher read the scripture, then tell us what St. Augustine thought of it, or what John Wesley thought, or what C.S.
+Lewis thought, or what John MacArthur thought.
 They’ll use a bunch of quotes from this commentary or that.
-And I guarantee you that’s only one point of view among many.
-There are dozens, if not hundreds, of
+What about other notable Christians who had different ideas?
+Ah, they won’t quote those guys.
+And I guarantee you there are thousands of

 Yep, whenever Christians quote other Christian authorities, get your guard up.
 Even when I do it.